-The Grade 9 year is designed to prepare student for the Graduation Program in BC.
-For all Grade 9 students their English and Social Studies (HUM) are paired and so are Mathematics and Science (STEM).
-These courses are taken in a year-long format.
-Learning is personalized and offered by the same group of teachers.
-The model is cross-curricular in nature and will use project-based and inquiry-based learning throughout the year.
+The Grade 9 year is designed to prepare students for the Graduation Program in BC.
 Grade 9 students have a core program of required courses but start to have more choice over their electives.
 The grade 9 program does not require a second language selection, but two options are available as an elective option.
 Please note that languages are required for some post-secondary programs.

 Students should take careful consideration of their alternate choices should a first choice not be available.
-Grade 9 Physical & Health Education and electives are semestered courses.
+All grade 9 courses are semestered.